Laser-dressed partial density of states: Results

 Let us consider the intensive peaks in the PDOS in Fig.~\ref{Fig_LDPDOS}.
-Their position is shifted relative to the corresponding positions in the field-free distributions, and the intensity of the peaks is reduced.
-This is analogous to the behavior of the left peak of in the DOS of the two-level system.
-In Fig.~\ref{fig:DOS}(c), the peak centered at $E_1$ in the field-free DOS shifts to the new energy position centered at $\overline E_1$ and its intensity decreases from 1 to $\cos^2\Theta$.
+Their position is blue-shifted relative to the corresponding positions in the field-free distributions, and the intensity of the peaks is reduced.
 We also observe that the distributions become broader than the field-free distributions.
-This is due to the appearance of the side peaks.
-Individual side peaks are indistinguishable due to the large number of states leading to the broadening of the distribution.
+Although the two-level system does not account for nonlinear and multi-photon effects, it can provide some understanding of the notable changes in the PDOS.
+In Fig.~\ref{fig:DOS}(c), the peak centered at $E_1$ in the field-free DOS blue-shifts to the new energy position centered at $\overline E_1$ and its intensity decreases from 1 to $\cos^2\Theta$.
+Analogously, the intensive peaks in the PDOS in Fig.~\ref{Fig_LDPDOS} blue-shift and decrease.
+And the appearance of side peaks lead to the broadening of the distribution.